abomesto/simple-js-app/README.md

 ## Key Features

--Load data from an external source (API)
+- Load data from an external source (API)
--displays a list with the names of Pokémon
+- displays a list with the names of Pokémon
--when you click on the name, a modal window appears with brief information about the item
+- when you click on the name, a modal window appears with brief information about the item

 ## Technologies used in the project